New York City free Christmas and holiday assistance.

 These are located across the New York City area and are in all boroughs, including the Bronx.
 The main holiday programs range from free toys from Adopt a Family or Angel Tree to Christmas meals.
 Volunteers will often visit seniors or the disabled in nursing homes as well to bring them some Christmas joy.
+They also have Thanksgiving meals, dinners and turkeys.
 Locate assistance from NYC Salvation Army.

 Toys for Tots

 This is offered across the city.
 Charities, churches, and also many Police and Fire Precincts in all boroughs including Manhattan and Queens, partner with the United States Marine Corps.
 The groups give new unwrapped toys and gifts, for free, to children from low income families including immigrants.
 There are also non-profits in the Bronx, Staten Island, and Brooklyn that are part of the free Toys for Tots assistance program.
 They may have free toys, books, winter boots, food, and more during Christmas.
 Apply online at https://brooklyn-ny.toysfortots.org/local-coordinator-sites/lco-sites/default.aspx.

 A holiday program known as Operation Santa Claus can provide free items to children that are disabled or have a mental challenge.

 Catholic Charities NYC

 Several churches take part in this network.
 Various social services are available.
 There may be Thanksgiving or free Christmas meals or celebrations held at a soup kitchen.
 Children, including single moms with kids as well as immigrants, may be given free winter coats or small toys as well.
 The main Christmas assistance program is known as St. Nicholas Project.
 Read more New York City Catholic Charities.